Nethereum/NethereumNlogSample/README.md

 ![image](https://user-images.githubusercontent.com/562371/194052239-bd1eb109-366a-4ff1-bccf-9762cf27527d.png)

-Nethereum uses Trace to log requests and responses.
+Nethereum uses **"Trace"** to log requests and responses, so the configuration needs to be configured as such.

-Moore info on setup https://github.com/NLog/NLog/wiki/Getting-started-with-.NET-Core-2---Console-application#a-minimal-example
+More info on setup Nlog can be found here: https://github.com/NLog/NLog/wiki/Getting-started-with-.NET-Core-2---Console-application#a-minimal-example

 Example configuration file: